bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 There’s tons of foundational startup sales resources out there ([Founding Sales](https://www.foundingsales.com/) was my bible), but the same just doesn't exist for fundraising.
 Fundraising ops seems to be lore, passed down across startup whisper networks.

 So, I’m sharing with you my lessons learned on how to engineer a competitive fundraise process with investors.
 This post is for first-time, underdog and underrepresented founders raising a pre-seed or seed, and who may have odds stacked against them without a built-in investor network, vocabulary and resources.
-(Female founders raised just [2%](https://www.bloomberg.com/news/articles/2022-01-11/women-founders-raised-just-2-of-venture-capital-money-last-year) of VC funding, and Black founders received only [1%](https://www.accenture.com/us-en/insights/technology/black-founders) last year.)
+(Women-founded startups raised just [2%](https://www.weforum.org/agenda/2024/03/women-startups-vc-funding/) of VC funding, and Black founders received only [0.5%](https://techcrunch.com/2024/01/17/funding-black-founders-down-in-2023/) last year.)
 I also hope that experienced founders can take something away.

 The ten lessons:
 1. [Qualify the investors that you *want* for your startup.](#1-qualify-the-investors-that-you-want-for-your-startup)